-What is a restriction direction?
+What is a limitation direction?

-A restriction direction is made under section 49 of the Mental Health Act by the Secretary of State for Justice when he directs the transfer of a sentenced prisoner to hospital.
-It means that you cannot be discharged from hospital unless the Secretary of State for Justice or the Parole Board says that you can leave, and your discharge may be subject to certain conditions that would be explained to you at the time.
-While you are in hospital the person in charge of your care (your responsible clinician) must get the Secretary of State for Justice's agreement before you can go on temporary leave or be sent to another hospital.
+A limitation direction means that you cannot be discharged from hospital unless the Secretary of State for Justice or the Parole Board says you can leave.
+If you are discharged from hospital, your release may be subject to certain conditions that would be explained to you at the time.
+While you are in hospital, the person in charge of your care (your responsible clinician) must get the Secretary of State's agreement before you can go out on temporary leave or be sent to another hospital.
 They must also examine you and send a report about you to the Secretary of State at least once a year.